coderespawn/dungeon-architect-user-guide-ue4/source/09_rules.md

 ### Example #1

-Here is an example of logic that selects a node only if the sum of their X and Y positions are even numbers (logic for a checkerboard pattern)
+Here is an example of a selection logic that selects a node only if the sum of their X and Y positions are even numbers (logic for a checkerboard pattern)

 ![Override function to define logic](../assets/images/selection_rule_05.png)